Actify

 The 3-3-3 Retreat Formula

-After designing and analyzing 41 company retreats across 15 months (2023-2024), we identified the formula that separates retreats people rave about from retreats people survive.
-It's deceptively simple: 3 structured activities per day maximum, at least 3 hours of unstructured time per day, and 3 shared meals per day.
-The structured activities provide the story.
-The unstructured time provides the real bonding.
-The shared meals provide the rhythm.
+After analyzing 41 company retreats over 15 months (Actify data, 2023–2024), we found a clear formula separating retreats people rave about from ones they merely survive: 3 structured activities per day max, 3+ hours of unstructured time, and 3 shared meals.
+The activities give people something to talk about.
+The free time is where the actual bonding happens.
+The meals provide the daily rhythm.

 3 max